Paul László: Biography

-He was born (as Lamberger Pal) in Debrecen, Hungary, to Jewish parents Lamberger Ignác and László Regina (née Schwarcz).
+László was born (as Lamberger Pal) in Debrecen, Hungary, to Jewish parents Lamberger Ignác and László Regina (née Schwarcz).
 His family later moved to Szombathely, Hungary.
 Sources citing his birthplace as Budapest are incorrect.
 He had three sisters and two brothers; two of his sisters and both of his parents were murdered in the Holocaust along with seven other relatives not in his immediate family.

 László completed his education in Vienna, Austria before moving to Stuttgart, Germany, where he rapidly established himself as a prominent designer, winning the admiration of, among others, Salvador Dalí.
-However, the rising tide of anti-semitism and Nazism made László's position precarious in Europe due to his Jewish ancestry.
+However, the rising tide of antisemitism and Nazism made László's position precarious in Europe due to his Jewish ancestry.
 He applied for and accepted a professorship teaching architecture at the Universidad Tecnica Federico Santa Maria in Chile.
 However, never intending to go to South America, László was hidden by friends of his until 1936, when he was able to get passage on an oceanliner, which was not headed to South America, but rather New York City.
 Ironically, and without László's knowledge, some of his work appeared in Adolf Hitler's Eagle's Nest (the Kehlsteinhaus) near Berchtesgaden which infuriated Albert Speer, chief architect of Nazi Germany and close advisor to Hitler.

 Arriving in New York City, he bought an automobile, drove to Southern California, and established an office in affluent Beverly Hills, California.
 László's reputation preceded him.
 He was popular with the wealthy political and acting elite.

-László was notoriously intransigent in his design projects but with his own unique style.
-He personally preferred generously dimensioned furniture, but, for one client who was sensitive about his small stature, László designed all of the furnishings in slightly smaller-than-standard scale.

 In 1948, László joined with George Nelson, Charles Eames and Isamu Noguchi to design for the Herman Miller company.
 The furniture lines presented by Herman Miller from 1948 have been called the most influential groups of furniture ever manufactured.
 Nevertheless, László was not pleased with the arrangement and the relationship ended in 1952.
 Starting in 1941 and continuing for over 25 years, László maintained his design studio at 362 North Rodeo Drive in Beverly Hills.
 László rented the entire building from the owner when it was still incomplete and he immediately took on the task of designing the interiors, the exterior details and all of the furniture complete with fabrics.
 The studio also had a small area showcasing his work and helped him achieve even greater prominence.
 He designed department stores for Bullock's Wilshire, Goldwaters, Robinson's, Saks Fifth Avenue, Halls (Crown Center, Kansas City), Hudson's Bay and Ohrbach's.
 Also, he designed many of the casinos and showrooms in the Howard Hughes-owned hotels in Las Vegas.
 László achieved further fame with his elegant bomb shelter designed for John D. Hertz.
-He also conceived "Atomville," a futuristic underground city, of which a later version was proposed in a letter to the U.S. Air Force.
+He also conceived "Atomville", a futuristic underground city, of which a later version was proposed in a letter to the U.S. Air Force.